ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## max_files_to_modify_in_alter_columns

-Not apply ALTER if number of files for modification(deletion, addition) more than this.
+Do not apply ALTER if number of files for modification(deletion, addition) is greater than this setting.

 Possible values: